HackYourFuture/yourpersonalbrand/yourcurriculum.md

 **YouTube UI Clone | Jan 2020 | [Demo](https://nazeh.github.io/youtube_video_player_page/) | [Source](https://github.com/Nazeh/youtube_video_player_page)**

+***Be sure that the quality of the projects shared in this section are representative of your skills as a developer!
+Recruiters will judge your work, so be sure there projects show the best you can do!***

 ### 7. Other information including languages and hobbies

 Give interviewers more information to get to know you better and have something else to talk about during the interview.